HeadAdmiral/Commission-Calculator/README.md

   1. Each transaction is turned into an object, with the same properties that each line in Sales Lookup has.
   2. The calculator then goes through each transaction and calculates the commission of each item based on its price.
+  3. Earned commission is then grouped into categories (items under $10, items under $100, items over $100).
+  4. Statistics about the user's sales (such as percentage of sales in each commission category) are then calculated.

+  Once all calculations are complete, the form disappears from the page, and the output dialog appears.
+The user's estimated hourly wage is displayed here.
+The user can also press the '+' button to show additional statistics about their sales.

 The process for calculating commission varies by department.